Jasper-Mui/me-check-links/README.md

    npm link

 <h2>What is it for?</h2>
 MCl command is used to quickly find bad links of HTTP status of 400 or 404.
-(Please do not relay on this tool as it is not robust enough to do so.
+(Please do not rely on this tool as it is not robust enough to do so.
 Use it as an aid)

 <h2>How to use</h2>
 MCL - broken link finder of specific file